cognitedata/oryx/README.md

 type HttpHandler = HttpHandler<HttpResponseMessage>
 ```

-An `HttpHandler` is a simple function which takes two curried arguments, and `NextHandler` and a `Context`, and returns a `Context` (wrapped in a `Result` and `Async` workflow) when finished.
+An `HttpHandler` is a plain function that takes two curried arguments, and `NextHandler` and a `Context`, and returns a `Context` (wrapped in a `Result` and `Async`) when finished.

-On a high level an `HttpHandler` function takes and returns a context object, which means every `HttpHandler` function has full control of the outgoing `HttpRequest` and the resulting response.
+On a high level the `HttpHandler` function takes and returns a context object, which means every `HttpHandler` function has full control of the outgoing `HttpRequest` and also the resulting response.

 Each HttpHandler usually adds more info to the `HttpRequest` before passing it further down the pipeline by invoking the next `NextHandler` or short circuit the execution by returning a result of `Result<'a, ResponseError>`.

-If an HttpHandler detects an error, then it can return Result.Error instead to fail the processing.
+If an HttpHandler detects an error, then it can return `Result.Error` instead to fail the processing.

 The easiest way to get your head around a Oryx `HttpHandler` is to think of it as a functional Web request processing pipeline.
 Each handler has the full `Context` at its disposal and can decide whether it wants to return `Error` or pass on a new `Context` on to the "next" handler, `NextHandler`.

 ## Operators

 The fact that everything is an `HttpHandler` makes it easy to compose handlers together.

-Two `HttpHandler` functions may be composed together using Keisli compsition and the fish operator `>=>`.
+You can think of them as lego bricks that you can put together.
+Two `HttpHandler` functions may be composed together using Keisli compsition, i.e using the fish operator `>=>`.

 ```fs
 let (>=>) a b = compose a b
 ```

-THe `compose` function is the magic that sews it all togheter and explains how you can curry the `HttpHandler` to generate a new `NextHandler`.
+THe `compose` function is the magic that sews it all togheter and explains how you can curry the `HttpHandler` to generate a new `NextHandler` that you give to next `HttpHandler`.

 ```fs
 let compose (first : HttpHandler<'a, 'b, 'd>) (second : HttpHandler<'b, 'c, 'd>) : HttpHandler<'a,'c,'d> =